isakrs/CaseDiscrete/README.md

 # CaseDiscrete
 Repository for Case Studies in Discrete Optimization.

 This repo wishes to minimize the total distance walked in a warehouse.
+Full mathematical description of the model is found in `Technical Documentation.pdf`.

 ## Requirements
 This project uses Python 3.6.4.
 This project requires `gurobipy` among other packages. `gurobipy` is used with an academic licence.

+This project requires that the user makes a folder `data` on the top level.
+This folder should entail a distance csv for the shortest distances in the warehouse.
+This forlder should also entail a csv file specify all the order details.
+None of these files are pushed to Github as this is private Company information.

 ## Code Style Agreement
 ### Git Use
-- Commit messages should be well written and written in imperative, to keep the history good.
 - `master` branch is used as base and should always have running code.
 An extra `dev` branch will be considered ones the project exceeds 1000 code lines.
 Feature branches are used for new code.
 Every pull request into `master` should be approved by another user, and the Trello card for that task should in the pull request message.
+- Commit messages should be well written and written in imperative, to keep the history good.

 ### Python Code Style